snnajieze/Tech_Writing/devops/how-to-setup-ci-cd-pipeline-on-shared-hosting-using-github-actions.md

 - Deployment to **shared hosting (Namecheap)**
 - Laravel application (You can deploy any application)
 - Secure deployment using **SSH**
-- Zero downtime friendly rsync deployment
+- Zero downtime friendly using rsync for deployment

 ---